 Paul ElwoodPaul Elwood Guitar Coach

-I most enjoy the interaction between myself and my students.
-There is something profoundly cool about helping a guitarist or a uke player on their own path.
-I find working with beginners- especially adult beginners- is both humbling and fulfilling.
-I like to think I offer an excellent product!
-And I truly enjoy working with people who are either looking to take up this wonderful instrument or improve their playing.
-My remote students get a combination of real-time coaching and personal customized video lessons and in-person students get the advantage of one-to-one focused attention, of course.
-We start out with a goal -usually a song you want to learn- decide when we’ll meet, and figure out how long it’s going to take to get it the way you want.
+I love being a guitar teacher.
+There is something profoundly cool about helping a guitarist find their way on the path we share!
+Working with beginners- especially adult beginners- is both humbling and fulfilling.
+I truly enjoy working with people who are either looking to take up this wonderful instrument or improve their playing.
+My online students get a combination of real-time coaching, personal video lessons and an in-depth assessment from Fathom, the lesson assistant I use.
+In-person students get the advantage of one-to-one focused attention, of course.
+We start out with a goal -usually a song you want to learn- and then figure how how to take it where you want to.
+I am here to help!